wizard112/2025-DEV2-008-MyTicTacToe/README.md

 I tried to apply the SOLID principles in my different classes, it is a good practice to have a maintainable, testable and scalable project.

+## Accessibility

+I tried to test the accessibility in the compose UI and then the fix the result of the test

 ## CI/CD

 I tried to use the Github Actions for simple tasks, this is my first time implementation of the actions.